sufiane-sitayeb/GitHub-organization-terraform-importer/README.md

 1) Why GO: This project was a way for me to start playing and learn it.

-2) Your code is quite bad...: See point 1 and feel free to open a PR with improvement or an issue with suggestions, I'll try to improve it from time to time.
+2) Your code is quite bad...: See point 1 and feel free to open a PR with improvements or an issue with suggestions, I'll try to improve it from time to time.

 ## Prerequisites